Code-the-Dream-School/eridanus-intro/instructions/rubric.md

 ## Example

-Here is an example portfolio that demonstrates all the requirements above: [View website](https://intro-to-programming-ethompson.netlify.app/)
+Here is an example portfolio that demonstrates all the requirements above: <a href="https://intro-to-programming-ethompson.netlify.app/" target="_blank">View Example Portfolio</a>

 ---